S-A-R-A/documentation/sara-web-documentation/pt-br/README.md

 ## Licença

-Este projeto está licenciado sobre a GPL-3.0 License - veja o [LICENÇA](LICENÇA) arquivo para detalhes.
+Este projeto está licenciado sobre a GPL-3.0 License - veja a [LICENÇA](LICENÇA) arquivo para detalhes.